ansys/pyaedt/doc/source/User_guide/postprocessing.rst

 PyAEDT includes a powerful class to generate a PDF report that is based on the Python ``fpdf2`` package.

-As an illustration of the capabilities offered by PyAEDT, you can explore a sample PDF report generated using this class:
+To see the capabilities offered by PyAEDT, download a sample PDF report that uses this class:

 :download:`PDF Report Example <../Resources/report_example.pdf>`